Who’s in the garden this morning?

-Hopefully, by tomorrow, I will totally be myself again.
 For the past several days, I’ve been wearing Tom’s sweatshirt, leggings, and socks, even when it was as warm as 90F, 32C.
 As a result, my head was foggy, my thoughts scattered, and my energy level was non-existent.
+Hopefully, by tomorrow, I will be myself again.

 This morning I bolted out of bed, took care of some laundry, showered and dressed, and felt more enthused about a new day than I had in almost two weeks.
-With the sore throat gone, the cough less frequent, energy-returning, and my state of mind more upbeat and positive, I am looking forward to resuming life as we knew it, such a short time ago.
+With the sore throat gone, the cough less frequent, energy-returning, and my state of mind more upbeat, I am looking forward to resuming life as we knew it, such a short time ago.